open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

   --set createNamespace=false
 ```

-Note that `--namespace` option here won't affect on where the OTEL Operator and other resources this chart contains are installed.
+Note that `--namespace` option here won't affect where the OpenTelemetry Operator and other resources this chart contains are installed.
 It will only affect on where the Helm chart release info is stored, which is `default` namespace by default.

 _See [helm install](https://helm.sh/docs/helm/helm_install/) for command documentation._